alx-xlx/readme.md-template/README.md

 ?>
 ```

-C. Copy the edited code in your `traffic-status.php` file & save.
+C. Copy the above edited code to your `traffic-status.php` file & save.

-D. Now upon visiting the URL of your file you will get the `json` response
+D. Now upon visiting the URL of your `traffic-status.php` file you will get the `json` response

 E. Goto [shields.io](https://shields.io/) & in the `Dynamic Section`
 1. data type - json